wazzazz/interview_js/README.md

 # Service worker/ PWA

 ### Service worker is a heart of PWA.
 As a standalone worker can intersect all requests, used for cache assets to work better with low internet.
 Works in parallels and use only HTTPS.
-Also similar to middleware
+Also similar to middleware.
+Can not interact with DOM, so only the way is postMessage for communication

 # Nginx (EngineEx)